zzxwill/oss/intl.en-US/Best Practices/Bucket management/Storage class conversion.md

 For the Object that has been converted to Archive class, you can only read it after performing Restore operation and restore it to a readable state.

-For mor einformation, see [Create and use the Archive bucket](../../../../intl.en-US/Developer Guide/Storage classes/Create and use the Archive bucket.md#).
+For more information, see [Create and use the Archive bucket](../../../../../reseller.en-US/Developer Guide/Storage classes/Create and use the Archive bucket.md#).